Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 ## Refresh generator

 **Important:** Before running this generator, you must create a Swift Server Generator application by using the [Application generator](#application-generator).
-Then you must run the command from the root directory of the application.

 **Synopsis**